dj1ch/minigotchi/README.md

 ### an even smaller pwnagotchi.
 ###
 #### Intro
 Overall, this project started as a thought.
 A pwnagotchi on an even smaller board, in this case an esp8266.
 Crazy, right?
 Anyway, this project may make it a little bit more possible.
-Instead of pwning, it will be a friend to a local pwnagotchi(Most likely one of yours).
-Sadly as of right now, no faces, it might show one when broadcasting.
-We might need to have some code added to the pwnagotchi so it can detect the minigotchi when it is nearby.
+Instead of pwning networks, it will be a friend to a local pwnagotchi(Most likely one of yours), along with deauthing random networks if the esp8266 is in the vicinity of any.
 ####
 #### Install?
 The install guide is [here](INSTALL.md), now that I have put out releases.